php-fig/fig-standards/proposed/security-reporting-process.md

 ## Security Disclosure Process Discovery

 Every project MUST provide a link to its security disclosure process in an obvious place.
-Every project, that has a dedicated webiste MUST redirect https://www.example.com/reportsecurityvuln to this place.
+Every project, that has a dedicated website MUST redirect https://www.example.com/reportsecurityvuln to this place.
 Ideally a link should be on the root page the main domain of the given project.
 This MAY be a sub-domain in case it is a sub-project of a